uselesnik/dotpics/README.md

 ### 5. Access the Application
 Open your browser and navigate to: http://localhost:5000

+# Using docker
+Use the `Dockerfile` and `docker-compose.yml`, then start with `docker compose up`.
+The files have to be in the same directory as the project files (DotPic.csproj)

 # Asciinema demonstration
 The video is at 2x speed, and with some spelling mistakes, because I forgot to switch to sudo user before running some commands.
 Be aware this video does not demonstrate setting up certificates, nginx configuration or making a systemd service to run the app.
 [![asciicast](https://asciinema.org/a/Pe7yFyo1J8Uhw5cWYPjapmNAv.svg)](https://asciinema.org/a/Pe7yFyo1J8Uhw5cWYPjapmNAv)